 The average PhD student salary for teaching assistantships will vary depending on the level of responsibility you’re taking.
 However, to provide figures, past doctoral students have reported receiving approx. £10/hr for marking tutorials, £15/hr for leading laboratory sessions and up to £20/hr for leading undergraduate classes and tutorials.

 The actual amount you can earn from teaching assistance will depend on the rate your department offers and the hours you can realistically take on.
 If you’re on a Graduate Teaching Assistantship programme, they will require you to dedicate a set number of hours per week.
 If you’re not on a GTA but would still like to earn an income through this scheme, you will likely need to commit several hours per week consistently.
 Although this can be a great way to earn whilst you study, you need to make sure you manage your time effectively as to not become overwhelmed by taking on an additional commitment.

-The salary for research assistantships will vary depending on the degree’s field.
+The average salary for research assistantships will vary depending on the field of the doctoral degree you are enrolled in.
 Usually, these positions pay between £25,000 to £30,000 per year, however, it’s possible to come across positions which sit slightly outside of this.
 As a general rule of thumb, STEM assistors are paid more than non-STEM assistors.

-Although £15,000 to £17,000 is the typical range for a stipend, some can be far greater than this.
-For example, Wellcome Trust, a research-charity based in London, offers annual stipends of up to £23,300 and £26,000 for students located outside and within London, respectively.
+Although £15,000 to £17,000 per year is the typical range for a stipend, some can be far greater than this.
+For example, Wellcome Trust, a research-charity based in London, offers an annual stipend of up to £23,300 and £26,000 for doctoral students located outside and within London, respectively.